3saster/fullscrn_huds/readme.txt

                                   + 6 positions (top left/right, center left/right, bottom left/right)
                                   + Toggle any stat (kills, secrets, items, time)
                                   + Choose between 4 different fonts
+                                  + Optionally show countdowns for active powerups
-                       5) Adds 12-16 CVARS to your GZDoom ini, starting with "fullhud_"
+                       5) Adds 15-17 CVARS to your GZDoom ini, starting with "fullhud_"

 Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics
                               are used (with blue background)
-                       [DOOM/CHEX/HACX] The mugshot may appear dead when changing the "Force HUD Override" option.
-This is purely visual, and will fix itself as soon as the menu is exited [LZDOOM] The "Force HUD Override" option may cause crashes when exitting LZDoom.
-It is recommended that on LZDoom, you should load this mod last instead, as in previous versions.
+                       [DOOM/CHEX/HACX] Mugshot may switch to dead state when changing the "Force HUD override" option.
+This is a purely visual glitch and will fix itself after leaving the menu [LZDOOM] "Force HUD override" option may cause crashes when exiting LZDoom.
+                                LZDoom users should load this mod last instead (like in previous versions)

 Additional Credits to: id Software ..................
 Original Doom GFX